GreenStoneWei/Data-Structure-and-Algorithm-Learning-Notes/sorting/sorting.md

 2. much like merge sort but choosing a pivor and divides the array into three parts as [ elements < pivot | pivot | elements > pivot ]
 3. Lomuto’s and Hoare’s don't handle duplicates really well -> Dutch national flag partitioning
 4. Best O(n log n), worst (nearly sorted, bad pivot) could perform as O(n^2)

+### Discussion
+1. Merge sort is preferable over Quicksort when you need stability.
+Merge sort is stable and guarantees O(n log n).
+These characteristics are not the case with Quicksort, which isn’t stable and can perform as bad as O(n²).
+2. Merge sort works better for larger data structures or data structures where elements are scattered throughout memory.
+Quicksort works best when elements are stored in a contiguous block.